 Eco is a TSX-V and AIM-listed oil and gas company that operates and holds WI in four exploration blocks offshore Namibia and operates one exploration block offshore South Africa and is a partner with the Company in Block 3B/4B, offshore South Africa.
-Eco also has a direct WI and indirect interest in two exploration blocks offshore Guyana, the Orinduik and Canje Blocks which are adjacent to the Exxon's prolific Stabroek block.
-Joint Venture partners in the offshore Guyana blocks are reviewing prospect inventories for exploratory drilling candidates.
-The Company's ownership interest is approximately 15.0% at September 30, 2023.
+Eco also has a direct WI and indirect interest in two exploration blocks offshore Guyana, adjacent to the Exxon's prolific Stabroek block.
+The Company's ownership interest is approximately 15.0% at June 30, 2023.